 - Renovation or new-build experience: Ask about their experience and standards for the types of properties they provide, including why they invest in certain neighborhoods.

-- Property management experience: Inquire about the property management team’s experience, tenant screening processes, and protocols for maintenance and eviction.
+- Property management experience: Ask about the management team’s tenant screening process and how they handle maintenance requests and evictions.

-- Performance Metrics: Request data on occupancy rates, average tenant turnover, and response times to maintenance requests.
+- Performance Metrics: Request data on occupancy rates, average tenant turnover, and maintenance response times.

 4. Ask Critical Questions